Unipotent Ideals and Harish-Chandra Bimodules: Birationally rigid and 2-leafless covers

 \begin{proof} For the computation of $L$ and $\OO_L$, we refer the reader to \cite[Cor 4.13]{Mitya2020}.
 The description of singularities and codimension 2 orbits is immediate from \cite[Table I]{Kraft-Procesi}. \end{proof}

 If $\OO$ is an orbit which admits a birationally rigid cover, then $H^2(\OO,\CC)=0$.
-Indeed, $H^2(\OO,\CC)$ embeds into the second cohomology of the birationally rigid cover, which is $0$ by Corollary \ref{cor:criterionbirigid}.
-Thus, we can define, for each codimension 2 leaf $\fL_k \subset X$, a Levi subgroup $M_k \subset G$ containing $L$ adapted to $\fL_k$ and a nilpotent $M_k$-orbit $\OO_{M_k}$ with $\OO=\mathrm{Bind}^G_{M_k} \OO_{M_k}$, see (\ref{eq:defofmk}).
+Indeed, $H^2(\OO,\CC)$ embeds into the second cohomology of any cover of $\OO$ and by Corollary \ref{cor:criterionbirigid}, the second cohomology of a birationally rigid cover is $0$.
+Thus we can define, for each codimension 2 leaf $\fL_k \subset X$, a Levi subgroup $M_k \subset G$ containing $L$ adapted to $\fL_k$ and a nilpotent $M_k$-orbit $\OO_{M_k}$ with $\OO=\mathrm{Bind}^G_{M_k} \OO_{M_k}$, see (\ref{eq:defofmk}).
 Recall, Remark \ref{rmk:Mkunique}, that once $(L,\OO_L)$ is fixed, $(M_k,\OO_{M_k})$ is \emph{uniquely} determined by the codimension 2 leaf $\fL_k$.
 In the next proposition, we will compute $(M_k,\OO_{M_k})$ for each $\fL_k$.
 For these computations, we will always take $L$ to be the (standard) Levi subgroup described in Proposition \ref{prop:Lforbirigidcover}.
 For this choice of $L$, typically $M_k$ is \emph{not} standard.
 We will compute the standard Levi subgroup to which it is conjugate under $G$ (we will use the symbol `$\simeq^G$' to indicate $G$-conjugacy), as well as the partition corresponding to the nilpotent orbit $\OO_{M_k}$.
 We will also compute a complete set of generators $\tau_i(k)$ for the free abelian group $\fX(M_k)$, written in standard coordinates on $\fh^*$.
 Of course, the elements $\tau_i(k)$ determine $M_k$ uniquely (i.e. not just up to conjugacy).
+Having these coordinates allows us to describe the isomorphism $\eta_k$ of (\ref{eq:etakdef}) explicitly, which is done in Section \ref{subsec:identification}.
+This is an important step in computation the unipotent infinitesimal character corresponding to a birationally rigid cover $\widetilde{\OO}$ in \cref{sec:centralchars}.

 \begin{prop} Suppose $G$ is linear classical, and let $\mathbb{O}$ be a nilpotent orbit which admits a birationally rigid $G$-equivariant cover.
 Write $p$ for the partition corresponding to $\mathbb{O}$.
 Then $p$ is as described in Propositions \ref{prop:birigidcoverA} (if $G=\mathrm{SL}(n)$) or Proposition \ref{prop:nocodim2leaves} (otherwise), and $L$ is as described in Proposition \ref{prop:Lforbirigidcover}.